 Schools are made to create employees and workers.
 They are not meant to make entrepreneurs and creatives.
 Creative thinking is suppressed at school because western societies need more workers.
 The worker must not make any mistakes.
 You don't want a doctor who is going to operate on you or a lawyer who is going to defend you in court to make any mistakes.

 Had Thomas Edison had a boss at that time, he would have given him the sack.
 Imagine that.
 10,000 failures?
 Which company would have tolerated that loss of assets?
 What the fuck is that?
 What am I paying you for?
 To play around with your little weird stuff?
 Fuck, no. Get the piss out of my company!
 That would have probably been the natural conversation.

 You could probably be taking on average maybe a thousand photos in the time that would take Thomas to make just one attempt.
 So the equivalent would be to make 10,000,000 (ten million) of pure horse shit photos before coming up with one actual photograph.

 If we admit that photography is 10 times easier than electrical engineering, which I am not sure it is, having been on both sides, let's make it one million.

-Anyone who asked me to give one piece of advise on making good photographs, had heard the same.
+Anyone who asked me to give one piece of advice on making good photographs had heard the same.
 You need to be patient and persistent.
-If you have not the drive and determination to make this part of your life, be out there and shoot and shoot then what the fuck, really?
+If you have not the drive and determination to make this part of your life, be out there and shoot and shoot then what the fuck?
 Why do you even read this?
 What do you expect?
 People are greedy, they want everything right now.

 The whole world is built around our greed.
-You can sit on your couch, watch a movie and pick up the phone and order some ready cooked food to come to your door.
+You can sit on your couch, watch a movie and pick up the phone and order some ready-cooked food to come to your door.
 No, not even pick up your phone.
 Order from a smartphone app.
-Want same thing like last time? click, done.
+Want the same thing as last time? click, done.
 You don't even have to browse the menu, let alone take your bow and arrow and go find your food in the wilderness.